Analyzing Spirits Cap (OTCMKTS:CBEVD) & MGP Ingredients (NASDAQ:MGPI)

 |N/A

-This table compares Spirits Cap and MGP Ingredients’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares MGP Ingredients and Spirits Cap’s top-line revenue, earnings per share and valuation.

 |Gross Revenue